-If it seems like today’s job seeker is more interested in diversity and inclusion than ever before, it’s not your imagination.
-Candidates have become increasingly more interested in seeking employers who are committed to gender pay equity, salary transparency, as well as evidence that your company addresses diversity & inclusion, according to Monster’s most recent State of the Candidate survey.
+If it seems like today’s job seeker is more interested in diversity, equity, and inclusion (DEI) than ever before, it’s not your imagination.
+Candidates have become increasingly interested in seeking employers who are committed to gender pay equity, salary transparency, and evidence that your company is committed to DEI, according to Monster’s State of the Candidate survey.

 This is especially true for younger candidates.
-The survey found that millennials (57%) are more likely to say diversity, equity and inclusion is very important compared to Gen X (47%) and Baby Boomers (49%).
+The survey found that millennials are more likely to say DEI is very important (57%) compared to Gen X (47%) and Baby Boomers (49%).

 Yet, there’s still a lot of work that needs to be done.
-Nearly 1 in four (23%) candidates say they have felt discriminated against in their workplace as a result of differences and more than 1 in 4 (29%) have witnessed discrimination in their workplace.
-Of those who have witnessed discrimination in their workplace, candidates believe it was because of their race (40%) and age (35%).
+Nearly one in four (23%) candidates say they have felt discriminated against in their workplace as a result of differences and more than one in four (29%) have witnessed workplace discrimination.
+Of those who have witnessed workplace discrimination candidates believe it was because of their race (40%) and age (35%).

-The fact that these important social issues are top of mind for job seekers means that recruiting professionals and hiring managers must address what their organization is doing to ensure that employees are treated fairly, as well as to support related causes.
+The fact that these important social issues are top of mind for job seekers means that recruiting professionals and hiring managers must address what their organization is doing to ensure that employees are treated fairly and support related causes.

 This heightened desire by mostly younger candidates to do work that benefits society rather than just their bank accounts is the product of their education and the economy, says Steven Rothberg, president and founder of College Recruiter, a job site aimed at students and recent graduates.